MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/smb-multichannel-troubleshooting.md

 **Get-NetConnectionProfile**

-Under the **File and Printer Sharing** group, check the firewall inbound rules to make sure that “SMB-In” is enabled for the correct profile.
+Under the **File and Printer Sharing** group, check the firewall inbound rules to make sure that "SMB-In" is enabled for the correct profile.

 ![SMB-in rules](media/smb-multichannel-troubleshooting-1.png)